flyway/flywaydb.org/documentation/configfiles.md

 # true if migrations should be grouped. false if they should be applied individually instead. (default: false)
 # flyway.group=

-# The username that will be recorded in the metadata table as having applied the migration.
+# The username that will be recorded in the schema history table as having applied the migration.
 # &lt;&lt;blank&gt;&gt; for the current database user of the connection. (default: &lt;&lt;blank&gt;&gt;).
 # flyway.installedBy=